-Imagine for a moment you’re in a conference room full of people—maybe you’re the only woman, an entry-level employee, new to the workplace, or in some way feeling slightly or perhaps overtly othered.
+Imagine for a moment you’re in a conference room full of people—maybe you’re the only woman, an entry-level employee, new to the workplace, or in some way feeling slightly or overtly, othered.

 A colleague or manager addresses your performance in front of the entire conference room.
-Maybe you’ve been late the last few days, maybe your sales numbers are down, maybe a client complained.
-Regardless of what it is, addressing the matter in front of an entire group of people may not make the situation easier for you to digest or process, maybe it does not allow for open dialogue regarding the matter.
+Maybe you’ve been late the last few days, or your sales numbers are down, maybe a client complained.
+Regardless of what it is, addressing the matter in front of an entire group of people doesn’t make the situation easier to digest or process.
+It doesn’t allow for open dialogue and mutual understanding on the matter.

 Once you’ve been put on the spot, a dynamic has been created.
 You may believe you have only two choices:

-1) stand up for yourself and address the colleague or manager in a way others may deem aggressive or insubordinate, in front of this group of peers
+1) stand up for yourself and address the colleague or manager in a way others may deem aggressive or insubordinate

-2) not say anything except for an acknowledgment of the content and ultimately allow this behavior to go unaddressed
+2) acknowledge the content and allow this uncomfortable behavior to go unaddressed

-Scenario 1 can make you feel out of place, maybe it’s not your typical approach to be aggressive or argumentative.
-Being addressed regarding a problem at work, or an area of opportunity, can feel like an attack if it’s not presented in an open and authentic way that provides the opportunity for discussion.
+Scenario 1 can make you feel out of place, perhaps it’s not your typical approach to be aggressive or argumentative.
+Being addressed regarding a problem at work can feel like an attack if it’s not presented in an open and authentic way.

 Scenario 2 can directly reduce your own view of your self-worth and self-value.
-Allowing your consciousness to accept certain behaviors from other people communicates to your subconscious that those behaviors are acceptable and you are worthy of them, and therefore not worthy of better behavior.
+Consciously allowing certain behaviors from people communicates to your subconscious that those behaviors are acceptable and you’re worthy of them, therefore not worthy of better behavior.

 Neither option provides the freedom for you to exercise your own personal approach.
-Once you’ve been forced into a dynamic, it can be difficult to find the footing that will help you exercise what feels right and authentic for you.
-But you don’t have to sacrifice your self-view or self-worth by operating within a dynamic you did not consent to participate in.
+Once you’ve been forced into a dynamic, it can be difficult to find footing that will help you exercise what feels right and authentic for you.
+But you don’t have to sacrifice your self-view or self-worth by operating within a dynamic you didn’t consent to participate in.